 Your 403(b) plan might offer loans, which would allow you to take out up to $50,000 or 50 percent of your vested account balance, whichever is smaller.
-However, there's two potential problems with using a loan.
+However, there are two potential problems with using a loan.
 First, your 403(b) plan might not offer loans, in which case you're simply out of luck.
 Second, taking out a 403(b) plan loan could give your lender cold feet because of your additional debt repayment obligations, which would nix the mortgage -- obviously not the result you're looking for.

 If you've left your job, you can take distributions from your 403(b) plan for any reason, including making a distribution to make your down payment.
 However, there's no early withdrawal penalty exception for buying a home, even a first home, so you'll owe a 10 percent penalty on top of the ordinary income taxes on the withdrawal.
 For example, if you take out $15,000 for your down payment, you owe income taxes on the $15,000 and a $1,500 early withdrawal penalty.

 Your plan might also allow for a hardship withdrawal if that's the only way you can make a down payment on your primary residence.
 For example, if your bank won't give you the mortgage if you take out a 403(b) plan loan, you could take out a hardship withdrawal, assuming your plan allows them, to make the down payment.
 However, like loans, your 403(b) plan has the discretion to permit or disallow them, so you might be out of luck.
 Plus, there's no exception to the early withdrawal penalty for a mortgage down payment, so plan to pay.